gpaux/Mediana/DataModel.md

     if (call == TRUE) {

       ##############################################################
-      # To modify according to the function
+      # Distribution-specific component
-      # The labels of the distributional parameters and the label of the distribution must be put in the list
+      # The labels of the distributional parameters and the distribution's label must be stored in the "result" list
       result = list(list(parameter1 = "parameter1", parameter2 = "parameter2"),
                     list("Template"))
       ##############################################################